 We begin with drawing a Cartesian Coordinate system with two variables, x and y.
 We will choose the x-axis (y = 0) as the simplest line for our discussion.
 The y-axis is perpendicular to it.
 So the angles between the x-axis and the y-axis for the four quadrants are (by definition) each 90° or π/2 radians.
 Above y = 0, the angles add up to 180° or π radians.
 Below that line, the same is true.

 Now draw a line that cuts across the x-axis at any angle.
 The figure demonstrates this.
 The two angles at the intersection above that axis add up to 180° or π radians.
 So if there are three angles total, say α and β and γ , then α + β + γ = 180°.
 That being said, note our second image.

 But If All Is Not Clear

 But if all of this still leaves you a bit in the dark, see the video below.
-And even if it doesn’t leave you in the dark, but you wish put an in-depth impress into mind… see the Khan Academy video below.
+And even if it doesn’t leave you in the dark, but you wish to more deeply impress the material in your mind… see the Khan Academy video below.